Britain's Industrial Future: Report

 Britain's Industrial Future was divided into five sections.
 The introduction claimed that the dichotomy between individualism and socialism was outdated in modern conditions, where public ownership had been extended and where private companies were becoming larger and more impersonal.

 Book I ("The Condition of British Industry") analysed Britain's industrial problems and concluded that unemployment was caused by the loss of export markets since the War.
 It also argued that "industrial revival may require a migration of labour from the threatened industries and the diversion to home development of capital normally devoted to foreign investment".

 Book II ("The Organisation of Business") was primarily the work of Keynes.
 It recommended that a Board of National Investment should replace the "stream of national investment which is at present chaotically controlled by a multiplicity of public authorities and private interests".
 It also contained proposals for controlling public and private enterprises; the latter would be required to publish their balance-sheets to aid investment and their directors would be answerable to employees and a Supervisory Council of Shareholders.
 Private monopolies would be put under more state control and it recommended that an Economic General Staff should be set up to advise the government.

 Book III ("Industrial Relations") envisaged a Council of Industry and a Ministry of Industry working closely together to ensure industrial cooperation, coupled with family allowances and minimum wages for each industry.
 As an alternative to nationalisation, it recommended profit sharing as a way of encouraging the "popular ownership of industry".
 Workers would also become shareholders in their firms and progressive taxation, together with the spread of banking and investment amongst all classes, would constitute a "real advance towards that goal of Liberalism in which everybody will be a capitalist, and everybody a worker, as everybody is a citizen".

 Book IV ("National Development") drew its main recommendations from the ideas of Lloyd George, including the revival of agriculture and the reorganisation of the coal industry.
 It argued that a large programme of public works would be necessary to deal with unemployment; this would include road-building, house-building, slum clearance, electrification, afforestation, drainage and the renovation of canals and docks.
 This would be financed by the Board of National Investment, utilising unused savings, and by the Committee of National Development, drawing on site-value taxation.

 Book V ("National Finance") argued that the "control of our credit system...should be exercised more deliberately and systemically than hitherto, with a view to the maintenance of steady trade conditions".
 It also recommended greater public control over the Bank of England and retrenchment in defence expenditure.
-Cuts in social spending was ruled out as it was considered necessary for the redistribution of wealth.
+Cuts in social spending were ruled out as it was considered necessary for the redistribution of wealth.
 Industry should be relieved by reforming the rating system so that the central government shouldered more of the burden.
 Chapters 18 and 19 ("Currency Banking and the Reform of National Accounts") were mainly the work of Keynes.